pullpushup/pullpushup/README.md

 ### About me!
-I’m a Self-taught C++ and Java Programmer.
+I’m a Self-taught Blueprint HLSL and c++

 I am also taking courses from Codecademy both theoretically and partially.